Sic Parvis Magna Sample Chapter—History of Hawkins

 “Why don’t the Portuguese like trading with us?” he asked, reluctant to admit he did not know who they were.

 “My father did not agree with that.
 He is an experienced mariner, comfortable with long distances.
-He organized voyages and journeyed to those places.”
+He organized voyages and sailed to those places.”

 “He was not afraid that the Portuguese would attack him?”